-The Company considers its capital to be equity, comprising share capital, capital surplus, warrant reserve and deficit, which at December 31, 2013, totaled \$4,206,326 (December 31, 2012 - \$4,539,800).
+The Company considers its capital to be equity, comprising share capital, capital surplus, warrant reserve and deficit, which at December 31, 2014, totaled \$1,461,071 (December 31, 2013 - \$4,206,326).

 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Selected information is provided to the Board of Directors.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2013.
-The Company is not subject to any external capital requirements.
+The Company's capital management objectives, policies and processes have remained unchanged during the year ended December 31, 2014.